-As many problems are safety-critical, such as object recognition~\cite{gal2016dropout, guo2017calibration}, medical-image segmentation~\cite{kohl2018probabilistic,kendall2015bayesian} and crowd counting~\cite{oh2019crowd, neurips20counting}, the adopted DNNs are required to provide well-calibrated uncertainty in addition to high prediction performance, as erroneous predictions could result in disastrous consequences.
-However, the measure of uncertainty was not considered in previous designs of nested nets, which leads to over- or under-confident predictions.
+In this set, any smaller sub-network forms the basis of a larger one, and the residual information is learned via the incremental parameters added to the smaller sub-network~\cite{ijcai2020-288}.
+One basis for creating nested nets is to order the network components (e.g., convolution channels) such that less important components can be removed first when creating the sub-network.
+To avoid significant performance drop when removing the components, training with explicitly \emph{ordering of the network components} is required.

+\textbf{\emph{Representations:}} Representation (feature) learning is a major branch for modern machine learning research.
+The unsupervised feature learning is able to discover low-dimensional structure underlying the high-dimensional input data.
+Typical examples with neural network include restricted Boltzmann machine~\cite{salakhutdinov2007restricted} and auto-encoder~\cite{vincent2010stacked}.
+However, the standard approach only provides features that are entangled and with equivalent importance.
+To clearly identify the more important features and reduce the redundancy, recent works study imposing structural constraints to \emph{order the learned representations}~\cite{rippel2014learning,bekasov2020ordering}.

+An operator for neural networks, \emph{nested dropout} \abc{(also called \emph{ordered dropout})}, was proposed for both ordering in model architectures \cite{ijcai2020-288,finn2014learning} and ordering representations \cite{rippel2014learning, bekasov2020ordering}.
+It was first developed to order the latent feature representation for the encoder-decoder models~\cite{rippel2014learning, bekasov2020ordering}.
+Specifically, a discrete distribution is assigned over the indices of the representations, and the operation of nested dropout samples an index then drops the representations with larger indices.
+This imposes explicit ordered importance over \emph{representations} by different frequencies that different dimensions of latent representation are activated during training.